Getting Any?: Plot

 The young man tries his luck anyway with girls on the street, but does not succeed, so he finally sells his wrecked car to a local salvage company.

-As he walks home, he finds an apparently abandoned, parked, Mazda RX-7 Series 5 Turbo (FC), and he decides to steal it.
-Asao drives a few miles when he encounters a young woman walking along the road and decides to talk to her, as shown in the erotic film, but the sports car does not brake anymore and he runs over the girl, and crashes the car into a billboard.
-He is lucky enough to not get hurt and he ditches the coupé.
+As he walks home, he finds an apparently abandoned, parked, Mazda RX-7 Turbo, and decides to steal it.
+Asao drives a few miles when he encounters a young woman walking along the road and decides to talk to her, as shown in the erotic film, but the sports car's brakes no longer work and he runs over the girl, and crashes the car into a billboard.
+He is lucky enough to not get hurt and ditches the coupé.

-Asao imagines stewardesses are naked and offer "on-board sex service" to first class 747 customers, so he decides to travel by plane.
+Asao imagines airline stewardesses offer naked "on-board sex service" to first class 747 customers, so he decides to travel by plane.
 Since he does not have any money, he will do an armed bank robbery, but first he needs a weapon, so he heads to Kawaguchi City (near Tokyo) where he will be able to make his own revolver in the local iron foundry.

-Eventually, he has many adventures such as joining the yakuza, becoming Zatoichi, becoming invisible, and getting transformed into a giant fly-man a la the film The Fly.
+Eventually, he has many adventures such as joining the yakuza, becoming Zatoichi, becoming invisible, and getting transformed into a giant fly-man similar to the film The Fly.
 The movie ends with his capture after diving into a large reservoir of feces.
-After the credits, there is a scene where Asao jumps around Tokyo as the fly-man before landing/getting impaled on Tokyo Tower.
+After the credits, there is a scene where Asao jumps around Tokyo as the fly-man before getting impaled on Tokyo Tower.